 There’s also the Tom Tower, which was designed by Christopher Wren (again).
 Overall, there’s so much to see at Christ Church that if we tried to describe it, this already mammoth post would become even bigger, so check out their website.

 We’ve put together this handy map of the tour too, so you shouldn’t get lost (thanks Alpaca Maps!).

 Your two-hour walking tour of Oxford University is over.

 Want more?
 Guess what?
 There’s more – just carry on reading for the remainder of your Oxford day trip travel guide.

 By now you know everything about Oxford and it’s time for bed right?
 Incorrect.

 PS – this might be a good time to stop off in The Bear – one of Oxford’s best (not to mention one of its oldest) pubs.
 It’s right next to Christ Church

 1pm – Pick up a packed lunch and head to the Oxford Botanic Gardens

-The Botanic Gardens is one of the prettiest spots in Oxford.
-It’s the oldest botanic garden in the UK (dating from 1621) and has been fulfilling its mission “to promote the furtherance of learning and to glorify nature” ever since.
+We strongly believe that The Botanic Gardens is one of the prettiest spots in Oxford.
+Despite being outshined by its London neighbour (shakes a fist at Kew) it’s the oldest botanic garden in the UK (dating from 1621) and has been fulfilling its mission “to promote the furtherance of learning and to glorify nature” ever since.

 There are lots of benches dotted all over the gardens, some overlooking the Cherwell river.